Changes to storage costs for the Common Data Service

 Reporting - how do I know what I'm using?

-A storage capacity report to show a detailed overview of your entitlement and use by the storage types will be available in the Power Platform Admin center under Analytics.
+A storage capacity report to show a detailed overview of your entitlement and use by the storage types is available in the Power Platform Admin center under Capacity.
+This report shows usage even if your subscription is using the old model in which case it is for your reference.

 When does the change happen?